dylanslewis/stylesync/README.md

 # How to use

+Before using **stylesync**, you’ll need to create a **text style template** and **color style template**.
+The [Templates README](https://github.com/dylanslewis/stylesync/blob/master/Sources/StyleSyncCore/Templates/README.md) contains information on how to create a template, and links to some examples.

-If you’re using **stylesync** for the first time, you can run `stylesync` from your project’s root directory and you’ll be taken through a set up wizard.
+After creating your template, you can run `stylesync` from your project’s root directory and you’ll be taken through a set up wizard.
 Once completed, a `stylesyncConfig.json` file will be saved, so next time you can simply run `stylesync`.

 # Sample project

 `TODO: Add speed run video`